fulco/BlueMacTriage/README.md

 sudo ./macTriage.sh
 ```

 The script will create a directory in `/tmp` with the collected forensic data.
-The directory name will include the date and time the script was run, for example: `/tmp/mac_forensics_20240523_153000`.
+The directory name will include the date and time the script was run, for example: `/tmp/mac_forensics_(date +%Y%m%d_%H%M%S)`.

+Once the data is collected, the script will zip the directory and save it as `/tmp/mac_forensics_(date +%Y%m%d_%H%M%S).zip`.
+The temporary directory will then be cleaned up.

 ## Output